 Marks Descriptor Guidance 10-12 Completes all tasks in the required level of detail.
 Provides consistently relevant information and opinions.
 Meaning is clear and communication is achieved, although there may be some linguistic inaccuracies.
 Uses straightforward vocabulary and structures.
 Links words and phrases using a range of simple connectors.
-Examples of linguistic inaccuracies: lapses in agreements, tenses/time frames, spelling Examples of linking words and phrases: and , or , but , because , then 7-9 Completes most tasks in the required level of detail.
+Examples of linguistic inaccuracies: lapses in agreements, tenses/time frames, spelling Examples of linking words and phrases: and, or, but, because, then 7-9 Completes most tasks in the required level of detail.
 Provides mostly relevant information and opinions.
 Meaning is mostly clear and communication is generally achieved, despite linguistic inaccuracies.
 Uses limited vocabulary and structures with some repetition.
 Some attempt to link words and phrases using a range of simple connectors.
+A range of connectors would be least 3 connectors unless very repetitive.
 4-6 Completes some tasks with some of the required detail.
 Provides some relevant information.
 Meaning is sometimes clear and some communication is achieved, despite linguistic inaccuracies.
 Uses basic vocabulary and structures with frequent repetition.
 Some attempt to link words or phrases using a limited range of simple connectors repetitively (e.g. and, or).
-1-3 Attempts task(s), with little or none of the required detail.
+2 connectors 1-3 Attempts task(s), with little or none of the required detail.
 May provide information; is almost always irrelevant.
 Meaning is unclear and communication is rarely achieved.
 Uses isolated words/phrases appropriate to the task.
 Little attempt to link words or phrases.
 0 No creditable content.